“Stylish country hotel amidst Portugal's highest mountains, offering warm hospitality, great food and stunning hiking”

 Bathrooms are decorated in muted monochromes; stylish freestanding ceramic sinks are set on a generous sweep of black marble surface.
 You'll find a hairdryer, bathrobes, slippers, and a trayful of natural bath products sourced in Sicily; the jacuzzi tubs are perfect for a post-trek soak.

 There are also 2 apartments, which are a great choice for families (although there are no twin beds), or people who want more privacy and independence.
-Set in the building across the road from the hotel, they are contemporary in style with either 2 or 3 bedrooms, kitchenettes, sitting areas and a shared courtyard terrace and small swimming pool.
+Set 300 metres from the hotel, they are contemporary in style with either 2 or 3 bedrooms, kitchenettes, sitting areas and a shared courtyard terrace and small swimming pool.
+Note that you'll need to drive out for dinner, or you can ask to eat at the hotel if you prefer.

 - Air conditioning